- Search The Registry

 *Robert Graetz was born this date in 1928.
 He was a white-American Lutheran clergyman and activist.

 Robert S. Graetz, of German descent, was born in Clarksburg, West Virginia, and educated in Columbus, Ohio.
-He graduated from Capital University in Bexley, Ohio in 1950 and received a B.D. in 1955 from Evangelical Lutheran Theological Seminary in Columbus, Ohio.
-He married Jean Ellis on June 10, 1951, in East Springfield, Pennsylvania.
+He graduated from Capital University in Bexley, Ohio, in 1950 and received a B.D. in 1955 from Evangelical Lutheran Theological Seminary in Columbus, Ohio.
+He married Jean Ellis in East Springfield, Pennsylvania, on June 10, 1951.
 They had seven children together.
 The couple arrived in Montgomery in 1955 to become pastor of Trinity Lutheran Church, a Black congregation.
 He began working there in the year of the Montgomery Bus Boycott.

 A personal friend of Rosa Parks, Graetz became secretary of the Montgomery Improvement Association, the organization founded to organize and support the boycott.
 Graetz's support of the movement included appearing at meetings led by Martin Luther King Jr. For his support of the boycott and against Jim Crow Laws, Graetz and his family were ostracized by other whites and suffered several episodes of harassment, including tire slashing, arrest and bombings.

 Bombs were planted at his home on three occasions; the largest did not explode.
 Graetz wrote A White Preacher's Memoir: The Montgomery Bus Boycott (Black Belt Press, September 1999.
 ISBN 1-57966-015-0) about his experiences.
 The book They Walked to Freedom 1955-1956: The Story of the Montgomery Bus Boycott by Kenneth M. Hare (Sports Publishing LLC, 2005.
 ISBN 1-59670-010-6) contains a first-person account of his experiences as well as photographs of Graetz with King and others.